jaig-tw/Landscaping-Guide/README.md

 - Final Output PDF File (the same file is uploaded separately also)
 - Project file and all other working files
 ## Note
-These files are for portfolio purpose only
+These files are for portfolio purpose only.